Data collection and compliance

 Access to this data is restricted to those who have a legitimate need to know in each department of the University so that they can fulfil their health and safety-related obligations to protect the health and wellbeing of employees at work.

-You have the right to seek confirmation of whether incident data is held about you on IRIS.
+You have the right to seek confirmation of whether incident data is held about you on our systems.
 If this is the case, you also have the right to request a copy of this data.

 To see what information is held about you, you can submit a Subject Access Request (SAR) to the University’s Compliance Team.
 For more information on this process, please visit the Subject Access Request webpage.

-You have the right to have inaccurate personal data about yourself corrected in IRIS.
+You have the right to have inaccurate personal data about yourself corrected on our systems

 Requests to make corrections to data held about you by the University can be made by emailing the Information Commissioner's Office.

-The University is legally required to retain all incident data for 3 years from the date of the last entry relating to the incident.
-Other additional, longer retention periods, as defined by UK health and safety legislation, are sometimes applicable.
-These include (but are not limited to) requirements defined in the Control of Substances Hazardous to Health (COSHH) Regulations 2002, Ionising Radiation Regulations 2017, and records relating to children under the age of 18.
+The University is legally required to retain data for set periods of time.
+These are defined in UK health and safety legislation including (but not limited to) requirements defined in the Control of Substances Hazardous to Health (COSHH) Regulations 2002, Ionising Radiation Regulations 2017, and records relating to children under the age of 18.

 At the end of any applicable retention periods, the personal data within an accident record and any subsequent investigation is permanently redacted.